 In this regard, Malta has kept its promise to be at the forefront in attracting business in the blockchain and the DLT industry, mainly by providing the much-needed legal certainty in the industry.
 Whereas cryptocurrencies remain unregulated in most countries around the world, Malta enacted three legislations which provide legal certainty in relation to initial offerings of DLT assets (ICOs), establish a licensing regime for persons providing services relating to DLT assets, and provide a voluntary option for the certification of technology arrangements such as DLT platforms and smart contracts.

 In parallel with the evolution of VFAs, in Malta we have witnessed an increased interest in Digital Financial Instruments.
 By Digital Financial Instruments we refer to those DLT assets which fall under the definition of ‘financial instruments’, as defined in Section C of Annex I of MiFID.
-Digital Financial Instruments in the form of DLT assets remain to be regulated by the conventional EU and Maltese legislations relating to financial instruments, namely the Investment Services Act, Cap 370 of the laws of Malta (the Investment Services Act), Directive 2014/65/EU of the European Parliament and of the Council of 15th May 2014 on markets in financial instruments (MiFID), and the Prospectus Regulation (EU) 2017/1129 in the case of public offerings (Prospectus Regulation).
+Digital Financial Instruments in the form of DLT assets remain regulated by the conventional EU and Maltese legislations relating to financial instruments, namely the Investment Services Act, Cap 370 of the laws of Malta (the Investment Services Act), Directive 2014/65/EU of the European Parliament and of the Council of 15th May 2014 on markets in financial instruments (MiFID), and the Prospectus Regulation (EU) 2017/1129 in the case of public offerings (Prospectus Regulation).

 At Zerafa Advocates we offer our experience from previous involvements to provide high-level legal advice in relation to Digital Financial Instruments and have through the years maintained an ongoing relationship with key industry players.
 We promise to provide the following services in the most time-efficient manner and to the best of our ability: